ukhas/habitat/docs/database.rst

 Database Schema
 ================

 habitat stores information in a CouchDB database.
-At present four types of document are stored, identified by a ``type`` key:
+At present five types of document are stored, identified by a ``type`` key:

     * Configuration documents for habitat itself (``type: "config"``)